 “Just what the world needs…another podcast!”

-If you do start a podcast in 2021, it needs to be different.
+If you do start a podcast, it needs to be different.
 It needs a serious hook.
 And it needs to be valuable for your business.

 Ask how it will generate leads?
 Or if you can use it as nurture content — like sending each episode out your email list every month.

-The state of content marketing in 2021 is that we’re over “hey we made a podcast” and have playlists as long as our to-do lists.
+The state of content marketing is that we’re over “hey we made a podcast” and have playlists as long as our to-do lists.

 Video has become such an important part of our consumer lives that B2B content marketing has had to respond.